jdfreder/xmem/README.md

 # xmem

 Xmem is a cross platform process memory manipulation and debugging API.
-If provides the following functionality:
+It provides the following functionality:

 - Enumeration of all active processes on the machine
 - Memory read/write access of other processes